Sunny Hostin: Suburban women backing GOP ‘like roaches voting for Raid’

 Sunny Hostin, a co-host of ABC’s daytime political talk show “The View,” is arguing it is nonsensical for suburban women to vote GOP in next week’s midterm elections.

 “I read a poll just yesterday” showing that “suburban women are now going to vote Republican,” Hostin said during Thursday’s episode.
-“It’s almost like roaches voting for Raid.”
+“It’s almost like roaches voting for Raid,” she added, in reference to the popular pest repellent.

 Alyssa Farah Griffin, a former Trump White House communications director and the lone conservative on the panel-style show, interjected, saying the comment was “insulting to the voter.”